shimakaze09/MyGM/README.md

     - Click Open Project button to open VS 2019

 - In VS 2019's "Solution Explorer" window, find the "INSTALL" project, right-click, select "Generate"

+- Add `<your-path-to-installed-MyGM>` to the system environment variable Path (or create a new environment variable named MyGM_DIR and set its value to `<your-path-to-installed-MyGM>`), so that CMake's find_package can correctly locate MyGM

+- Delete `<your-path-to-source-MyGM>/build`, otherwise CMake's find_package will prioritize locating it here, which might cause errors

 ### 2.3 Usage